3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Introduction

-Combining Herschel’s long wavelength coverage through forced photometry with the existing high-quality 3D-HST photometric catalogs \citep{Skelton2014}, yields a powerhouse dataset of broad-band/medium-band space- and ground-based photometry supported by grism spectroscopy \citep{Momcheva2016}.
+Combining Herschel’s long wavelength coverage through forced photometry with the existing high-quality 3D-HST photometric catalogs \citep{Skelton2014}, yields a dataset of broad- and medium-band photometry plus grism spectroscopy \citep{Momcheva2016}.
 A UV–FIR photometric catalog enables stellar population synthesis (SPS) modeling of galaxy SEDs observed during the most dust-obscured, star-forming epoch of the universe.

-SPS techniques aimed at recovering integrated galaxy properties are extensive and rely on large encompassing stellar spectral libraries.
-Because galaxy parameters are interdependent, models must adopt diverse parameterizations and priors, increasing their dimensionality.
-Early SPS models were limited to four to six parameters, leaving significant systematic uncertainties \citep{BrinchmannEllis2000, Papovich2001, Shapley2001, Salim2007, Kriek2009, Maraston2010, Acquaviva2011}.
-More recently, models have begun to capture the additional complexities of galaxies, with high-dimensional (N $\gtrsim$ 7), computationally efficient frameworks only now becoming widely incorporated into SPS studies \citep{HanHan2014, Leja2019a, Boquien2019, Bowman2020}.

-Modern SPS models have evolved significantly, particularly with the integration of Bayesian inference methods, enabling more realistic measurements by leveraging priors to capture uncertainties and constraints.
-A recent versatile framework, {\fontfamily{qcr}\selectfont Prospector-$\beta$} \citep{Wang2023}, is a 17-parameter physical model that includes a nonparametric star formation history (SFH), a two-component dust attenuation model, and dust emission powered via energy balance \citep{daCunha2008}.
-This flexibility addresses limitations of earlier models, which often relied on parametric SFHs and fixed dust attenuation curves, imposing strong priors that biased key galaxy properties.
-For instance, \citet{Carnall2019} show that different SFH models can shift inferred stellar masses, star formation rates (SFRs), and mass-weighted ages by $\gtrsim$0.1, 0.3, and 0.2 dex, respectively, whereas these discrepancies are minimized when codes adopt flexible SFHs \citep[e.g.,][]{Pacifici2023}.
-Similarly, the adoption of a universal dust attenuation curve is known to result in underestimates of stellar masses (and overestimates of specific SFRs), particularly in dusty systems \citep{KriekConroy2013}.

-In contrast, the nonparametric SFH adopted by {\fontfamily{qcr}\selectfont Prospector-$\beta$} does not impose a fixed functional shape, making the recovered SFHs less prone to spurious, prior-driven fluctuations and more representative of the underlying data \citep{Carnall2019}. {\fontfamily{qcr}\selectfont Prospector-$\beta$}'s two-component dust model accounts for both attenuation from dusty natal clouds around young stars and diffuse dust in the interstellar medium (ISM) that affects all stars \citep{Leja2017, Conroy2013}, enabling it to capture a broader range of dust conditions when combined with the original dust attenuation model from \citet{CharlotFall2000}.

-The framework also allows Polycyclic Hydrocarbon Aromatic (PAH) strengths to vary, rather than fixing them as common in lower-dimensional models \citep{Leja2017, Leja2019b, Abdurro2021}, and this capability is now implemented in the full 17-parameter {\fontfamily{qcr}\selectfont Prospector-$\beta$} framework \citep{Wang2023}.
-PAHs absorb UV and optical photons and reradiate them as strong mid-infrared (MIR) features, so varying PAH strengths in the model enable more realistic estimates of dust attenuation and re-emission \citep{DraineLi2007}.
-Together, the nonparametric SFH and flexible dust treatment help mitigate degeneracies among dust, age, and mass, reducing the systematic biases that limited earlier models \citep{Leja2019a, Carnall2019}.